abhishekamralkar/myemacs/README.md

-# My Emacs Configuration
+# OrgEmacs Configuration

-This repository contains my personal Emacs configuration, written in Org Mode and designed to enhance productivity, streamline workflows, and provide a personalized editing experience.
+This repository contains my personal Emacs configuration, named **OrgEmacs**, written in Org Mode and designed to enhance productivity, streamline workflows, and provide a personalized editing experience.
 The configuration is modular, easy to maintain, and uses `straight.el` for package management.

 ## Features